danielecr/linux-polar-gps-rc3-usb/README.md

 # Related

-https://github.com/samop/Polar-Flowlink-linux/ here there is a project for understanding the polar format for training
+https://github.com/samop/Polar-Flowlink-linux/ here there is a project for understanding the polar format for workouts

 here https://code.google.com/archive/p/polarhrm/ are some other references